BIOELECTRIC MEDICINE • OCULAR SURFACE REPAIR

 Topical bioelectric therapy for corneal repair

-Galvanis is developing OcuRegen™, an eye-drop program for persistent corneal epithelial defects, where stalled closure can lead to pain, infection, scarring, and vision loss.
+GALVANIS is developing OcuRegen™, a prescription small-molecule eye-drop program for persistent corneal epithelial defects (PCED; surface wounds that fail to close and can lead to pain, infection, scarring, and vision loss.

 Lead indication: persistent corneal epithelial defects (PCED).